 The Hottest Celebrity Accessory This Season

 The allure of celebrity beauty routines is nothing new, as big names have been setting the standard of beauty since Cleopatra made the “cat-eye” cool.
-With the rise of social media, we have been able to gain an inside look into the routines of our favorite celebrities by following their glam squads and viewing tutorials created by the celebs themselves (Hello, Ariana Grande 2012 Tutorial).
+With the rise of social media, we have been able to gain an inside look into the routines of our favorite celebrities by following their glam squads and viewing tutorials created by the celebs themselves (Hello, Selena Gomez 2022 tutorial).

 This has made it much easier for fans to practice recreating celebrity looks step by step.
-However, in recent years, many, many famous names have been taking it to the next level through releasing their very own beauty brands, whether it be makeup or skincare focused.
-In this blog, Hollywood Branded shares how celebrities have found success by launching beauty brands.
+However, in recent years, many, many famous names have been taking it to the next level by releasing their very own beauty brands, whether it be makeup or skincare-focused.
+In this blog, Hollywood Branded shares how celebrities like Rihanna and Selena Gomez have found success by launching beauty brands.

 Beauty is Big Business